Olbrien/42-libasm/README.md

 This .PDF explains everything better than any video on youtube.
 It has many examples.

 I explain everything I did in detail on the folder "code_explained". \
-Make you sure you follow along with the order of the subject.\
+Make sure you follow along with the order of the subject.\
 ft_strlen (man 3 strlen)\
 ft_strcpy (man 3 strcpy)\
 ft_strcmp (man 3 strcmp)\